Notice of HIPAA – Patient Privacy

 We may also disclose your health information to contact you to remind you of your appointment.

-4. Health -Related Benefits and Services: We may use and disclose health information to tell you about health-related benefits or services that may be of interest to you.
+Finally, we may use and disclose your health information to inform you about possible treatment options or alternatives that may be of interest to you. - Health -Related Benefits and Services: We may use and disclose health information to tell you about health-related benefits or services that may be of interest to you.
 This would be done during your visit.

 B. Other Uses and Disclosures